henriquecustodia/hacus/README.md

 # Lonely

-This is a javascript framework to separate in parts each code's reponsability
+This a powerful dependency injection javacript framework!